flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_task-meta.rst

       --archive              archive named entity.
       --description string   description of the named entity.
       --dryRun               execute command without making any modifications.
+      --force                do not ask for an acknowledgement during updates.
   -h, --help                 help for task-meta

 Options inherited from parent commands